Financial-Times/o-message/README.md

 - inform-inverse

 #### Alert Message
-This message type should be used as feedback to a users interaction with a product (e.g. Payment declined warning on click)
+This message type should be used as feedback to a users interaction with a product (e.g. payment declined warning)
 It's layout can be changed to `inner`.
 It can be styled with the following states:
 - success